GARDENING FOR BIODIVERSITY.

 When planting in our gardens we often overlook the stunning native trees, shrubs and wildflowers we have here in Ireland.

-Also many insects such as caterpillars and more will feed exclusively on the leaves and buds of these plants.
+Also many insects such as caterpillars and more will feed exclusively on the leaves and buds of these native plants.

 An example would be the caterpillar of Holly Blue butterfly which feeds exclusively on the leaves of our native Holly and Ivy plants.
 Or the caterpillars of our stunning Red Admiral and Peacock butterflies that feed on another great wildlife plant, the much maligned Nettle.